 TRICARE for Life

 Tricare becomes Tricare For Life upon turning 65 and starting Medicare.
-TFL is a wraparound coverage for TRICARE-eligible beneficiaries who have Medicare Parts A and B.
+TFL is a wraparound coverage for TRICARE-eligible beneficiaries with Medicare Parts A and B.

 You must enroll in Medicare Parts A and B and continue paying for your Medicare Part B premium for TRICARE for life.
 Beneficiaries with TFL have prescription drug coverage through TRICARE.
 They aren’t required to enroll in Medicare Part D.